Blocknify/pdf.js/README.md

 Metadata is fragile in the context of a document being parsed by an application and changing the document's metadata.
 Hence the "Original hash" cannot be trusted to prove document validity in certain scenarios.

+## Building a minified verison of the library
+Run `gulp minified` in the project's directory.

 ## PDF.js [![Build Status](https://travis-ci.org/mozilla/pdf.js.svg?branch=master)](https://travis-ci.org/mozilla/pdf.js)

 [PDF.js](https://mozilla.github.io/pdf.js/) is a Portable Document Format (PDF) viewer that is built with HTML5.